 A completely rewritten library browser makes using finding and using assets a pleasure.
 A highlight of the update is the new one-click add object option for adding the selected assets in a scene to a collection.

 Talking of assets, color correcting materials when they come from different sources just got much easier thanks to new tools that allow you to quickly tweak the hue, saturation, and value of entire scatters, and even limit the affected colors based on their hue.

 Other new features include an improved distribution reference mode that allows you to scatter multiple items per face, support for gbuffer render passes in V-Ray, improvements to make it easier to add scatter objects to the items list, Solo mode in the modifier panel that keeps only one rollout open at a time, items now align with the z position of a spline plus much more.

 In addition to new features, Forest Pack 7 also adds new content.
 Two completely new libraries are included, bringing the total number to 15 collections, comprising over 430 individual presets and assets.
 As always, these libraries are included free of charge, in fact. buying the libraries separately would almost certainly cost several times the price of the plugin!

 Despite the name, now more than ever, Forest Pack is about far more than just scattering trees and plants.
 Check out the video above for an illuminating overview of what’s new, or read on for 10 good reasons to download Forest Pack 7.

 Scatter hundreds or thousands of lights and other non-geometric objects.
-Corona users can even use Forest Colour to randomise light tint and use Corona’s lightmix features to edit colour and intensity in post-production.
+Corona users can even use Forest Colour to randomize light tint and use Corona’s light mix features to edit color and intensity in post-production.